canopas/go-reusable-functions/email/README.md

 # Email

-Email is important when you want to improve more user engagement on your application.
+Email is important when you want to improve user engagement on your application.
 This functionality will keep up-to-date your users about your application.

 Amazon SES is a cloud email service provider that can integrate into any application for bulk email sending.
-Whether you use an email software to send transactional emails, marketing emails, or newsletter emails, you pay only for what you use.
+Whether you use email software to send transactional emails, marketing emails, or newsletter emails, you pay only for what you use.

 ## Steps to use email-reusables